Fan Fiction Friday: The Song on the Leaves – Chapter 5

 Michaela El-Ters is an Associate Editor for Zelda Dungeon.
 She has always been fond of Saria and her friendship with Link in Ocarina of Time (this is not her first time writing about it in some way on this site), and this story serves as a tribute to the beloved character and her legacy in the Adult timeline.
 Along with writing, Michaela enjoys watching shows and movies, playing video games, and hugging her dogs constantly.
 To read more of her content, check out her blog here.

 Michaela El-Ters is an Associate Editor for Zelda Dungeon.
-She also writes blogs and streams games on the entertainment website Objection Network managed by her roommates.
+She also writes blogs and streams games on the entertainment website Objection Network.
 Her favorite Zelda game changes with the seasons, but the series as a whole is near and dear to her heart.